What is a disaster recovery team and who should be included?

 Impact assessment and recovery team

-The impact assessment and recovery team will have the most responsibility in an actual recovery event; they have most of the expertise.
+The impact damage assessment and recovery team will have the most responsibility in an actual recovery event; they have most of the expertise.
 You'll need four infrastructure representatives to cover networks, servers, storage and databases.
 Each should be accountable for identifying, implementing and testing the correct solutions and strategies that will ultimately recover operations.
 These strategies should be focused on meeting the demands of the critical business units identified within the BIA.
 Here's what each representative should take into account:

 The networks and telecom group understands your organization's network infrastructure and should be thoroughly familiar with the recovery tactics necessary if connectivity gets taken down.
 Because a disruption will make it hard for personnel to communicate both internally and with external customers and partners, they should also know the voice communication infrastructure.

 The server rep needs to know the server and OS infrastructure like the back of their hand, as well as the replication and backup technologies required to execute recovery.
 Virtual machines are the norm now, so the server rep should also be aware of the differences between virtual and physical environments, and the implications of that for DR.